Sparse Bayesian Optimization: ADDITIONAL EXPERIMENTAL STUDIES

 \subsection{Benchmarks with \texorpdfstring{$L_1$}{L1} regularization}

 Our proposed method can work together with different forms of sparsity.
-Here we show the results of EI-ER, EI-IR and SEBO using $L_0$ regularization for the Hartmann6 function embedded in a $50$D space.
+Here we show the results of ER, IR and SEBO using $L_0$ or $L_1$ regularization for the Hartmann6 function embedded in a $50$D space.
 As can been seen in Fig.~\ref{fig:synthetic_l1}, using $L_0$ leads to significant improvement over $L_1$ for all three methods.